 name.
-(1.)
-A sequence of 1 to 250 alphanumeric characters, the first of which must be alphabetic, that identifies a data object.
-(2.)
-In Ada language, a name is a construct that stands for an entity: it is said that the name denotes the entity, and that the entity is the meaning of the name.
+(1) A sequence of 1 to 250 alphanumeric characters, the first of which must be alphabetic, that identifies a data object.
+(2) In Ada language, a name is a construct that stands for an entity: it is said that the name denotes the entity, and that the entity is the meaning of the name.
 See also declaration and prefix.
-(3.)
-In C++, a name is commonly referred to as an identifier.
+(3) In C++, a name is commonly referred to as an identifier.
 However, syntactically, a name can be an identifier, operator function name, conversion function name, destructor name, or qualified name.
 See also symbolic name.

 name-lookup method resolution.
 Similar to the method resolution techniques employed by Objective-C and Smalltalk.
-In SOM, it is significantly slower than offset resolution.